 Notice, track their invoices… Doesn’t much sound like an EDI feed does it?

-There have been many attempts to define what an e-invoice is.
+There have been many attempts to define what an electronic invoice is.

-In fact, it is virtually impossible to really define what true e-invoicing is.
+In fact, it is virtually impossible to really define what true electronic invoicing is.
 It is different for nearly everyone.